 Our team here at Life Works are some of the most highly trained addiction & behavioural experts in the field.
 To ensure that we offer the highest level of quality care for our clients, we have created a highly trained and experienced, multi-disciplinary team of dedicated professionals.
 To ensure this level of care, our staffing ratio is amongst the highest in the industry with an average of over three staff to every client.

-Why not give us a call on 0800 081 0700 and have a chat with us to see what kind of assistance we can offer you, you can drop us an email if you prefer?
+Why not give us a call on 0800 081 0700 to see what kind of assistance we can offer you, or submit your enquiry via our enquiry form

 Our dedicated professionals include: